When battling the pain related to intervertebral disc degeneration, patients have few good options.

 The results showed that at the two-day analysis, treatment with 30 and 60 nano-mol CBD did not affect degeneration.
 However, the 120 nano-mol dose was able to significantly improve intervertebral disc lesions.
 The results at fifteen days showed that the significant improvement to disc lesions from CBD treatment was evident.
 Histological results after fifteen days also showed that 120 nano-mol CBD treatment prevented histological changes in Annulus Fibrosus tissue and corroborated the results of MRI analysis.

-The study concluded that CBD possesses anti-degenerative action and is a promising candidate for use as a disc degeneration treatment.
+The study concluded that CBD possesses potential anti-degenerative action and is a promising candidate for use as a disc degeneration treatment.
+Further research is necessary before doctors recommend it for humans.

 There are suspicions that inflammation plays a key role in intervertebral disc degeneration, with an up-regulation of inflammatory factors seen.
 These inflammatory factors alter the homeostasis of the extracellular matrix, causing a degenerative state and the breakdown of disc components.